 - Treatments for Klonopin addiction can include medical detox, along with inpatient and outpatient programs

-If you struggle with addiction, contact The Recovery Village Palm Beach to speak with a representative about how treatment can help.
+If you struggle with addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how treatment can help.
 You deserve a healthier future, call today.